General VA payment information

 For information on specific benefit amounts, please see the VA's Rate Tables.

 A kicker or CSP may have been offered to some service members while in service.
-Please note that these are transferable to the Post 9/11 GI Bill.
+These are transferable to the Post 9/11 GI Bill®.

 Some service members may have contributed to the buy-up program.
-Please note that
+This is NOT transferable to the the Post 9/11 GI Bill®.

 It may take VA up to 30-45 days to review your claim.
 Once you have been certified through the school, you should receive an e-mail generated from the VA to the e-mail address you provided.
 If you are using Chapter 30, 1606 or 1607, please remember to self certify yourself at the end of each month to receive your money.